-For more information about qualifying for life insurance after being diagnosed with leukemia, we would recommend that you give us a call or visit our article: Life Insurance with Leukemia.
+For more information about qualifying for life insurance after being diagnosed with leukemia, visit our article: Life Insurance with Leukemia.

-Clearly being diagnosed with colon or colorectal cancer is going to play a major role in the outcome of your life insurance application, the good news however is that because the “dangers” of developing colon cancer has become widely publicized, many men and woman are now choosing to be tested and screened for this disease early on which is playing a huge role in its early detection and treatment!
+Because the dangers of developing colon cancer has become widely publicized, many men and women are now choosing to be tested and screened for this disease early on which is playing a huge role in its early detection and treatment.

-Many individuals are diagnosing the condition early on, and beating their cancer at a stage will allow them to remain an excellent candidate for a traditional term or whole life insurance policy.
+As a result, many individuals are diagnosing the condition early on, and beating their cancer at a stage which will allow them to remain an excellent candidate for a traditional term or whole life insurance policy.

-That may not at first make much sense, when you consider that the survival rate for those suffering from stage 1 testicular cancer is almost 99% and that most life insurance companies will be willing to offer a stage 1 testicular cancer survivors a Preferred rate if they can otherwise qualify, you can see why out of all the cancers discussed in this article, this is by far the “best” one be diagnosed with, in theory!
+The five-year survival rate for those suffering from testicular cancer is over 95%.7 Most life insurance companies will be willing to offer a stage 1 testicular cancer survivors a Preferred rate if they can otherwise qualify.

 For more information about qualifying for life insurance with testicular cancer please feel free to check out our article: Life Insurance with Testicular Cancer.